thecowan/wallpanel-android/README.md

 brightness | data | ```{"brightness": 1}``` | Changes the screens brightness, value 1-255.

 * The base topic value (default is "mywallpanel") should be unique to each device running the application unless you want all devices to receive the same command.
-The base topic and can be changed in the application settingssettings.
+The base topic and can be changed in the applications ```MQTT settings```.
 * Commands are constructed via valid JSON.
 It is possible to string multiple commands together:
   * eg, ```{"clearCache":true, "relaunch":true}```
 * For REST
-  * POST the JSON to URL ```http://[mywallpanel]:2971/api/command```
+  * POST the JSON to URL ```http://<the.device.ip.address>:2971/api/command```
 * For MQTT
   * WallPanel subscribes to topic ```wallpanel/[baseTopic]/command```
     * Default Topic: ```wallpanel/mywallpanel/command```